Skip to content

 Built with: Squarespace

-scott snyder simple website example
+scott snyder simple photography portfolio website example

 This Squarespace website example maintains the same background color throughout the entire page, including the header and footer.
 Also, you don’t need to scroll back to the top to access menu links because the header reappears when you start scrolling back.

-Note: Mix static and animated thumbnails to compel the visitor more.
+Note: Mix static and animated thumbnails to increase engagement.

 7. Liller Photo